fredguile/lynx-travel-agent/README.md

 # lynx-travel-agent

-A pet project for building the best AI agent to work with lynx-reservations.
+A pet project building the best AI agent to work with lynx-reservations.
 Work in progress.
 Usage of RAG knowledge paired with helpful Firefox/Chrome browser extension.

 > **Notice:** Extension is currently only tested with **Firefox**.